mattsills/mattsills.github.io/_posts/2024-03-02-rabin-karp.md

 ## Summary

 All in all, we were able to achieve a greater than `2.5x` speedup.
 It was interesting to poke around the AVX instructions after a while away from them, and I definitely feel like I have a better intuition for these kinds of problems after working through this.
+Thanks to Daniel Lemire for posing the problem and providing his benchmark harness.